 2. Free mindfulness training

-Kitesurfing requires full focus without any conscious effort.
+Kitesurfing requires full focus.
 You can’t help but pay close attention to the elements, the waves and the wind, since you fully depend on them.
 Kitesurfing is the perfect way of getting a mindfulness class in nature: feeling the wind on your face, seeing the waves break, cruising around that chop, watching that turtle dive off right in front of you and if you’re very lucky, watching the sunset from the water.

 3. Free meditation practice